klausbrunner/solarpositioning/README.md

 ### Which algorithm should I use?

-When in doubt, use SPA.
+For many applications, Grena3 should work just fine.
+It's fast and pretty accurate for a time window from 2010 to 2110 CE.

+If you're looking for maximum accuracy or need to calculate for historic dates, consider SPA.
 It's widely considered the reference algorithm for solar positioning, being very accurate and usable in a very large time window.
 Its only downside is that it's relatively slow.

-If speed is critical (e.g. you need to calculate lots of positions), consider using PSA.
-Note however that it's highly optimised for its specified time window (1999-2015), and will be drastically less accurate outside of it.

-A fast, yet still accurate alternative would be one of the [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) algorithms, but that's not implemented yet.
+PSA is another fast and simple algorithm, but should not be used for new applications due to its limited time window.
+It is currently kept for backwards compatibility.

 ### Is the code thread-safe?